jhe274/Jiachen-He.github.io/_pages/about.md

 ## About the Faraday Lab

-Click [here](https://pa.as.uky.edu/video/inside-lab-physics-faraday-lab-and-kerr-lab) if you want to learn more about the Faraday Lab.
+📽️ Click [here](https://pa.as.uky.edu/video/inside-lab-physics-faraday-lab-and-kerr-lab) if you want to learn more about the Faraday Lab.

-The video provides a closer look at the exciting research and experiments conducted in the lab.

 ## Selected Experience